Yendis99/UCDavisCyberSec/README.md

 (diagrams/CloudSecurity.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat:

-  ansible
+ - ansible
-      ansible.cfg
+     - ansible.cfg
-      elksinstall.yml
+     - elksinstall.yml
-      filebeat-playbook.yml
+     - filebeat-playbook.yml
-      hosts
+     - hosts
-      metric-beat.yml
+     - metric-beat.yml
-      pentest.yml
+     - pentest.yml
-  files
+ - files
-      filebeat-config.yml
+     - filebeat-config.yml
-      metricbeat-config.yml
+     - metricbeat-config.yml

 This document contains the following details:
 - Description of the Topologu